esheldon/wq/README.md

     wq rm all

-Only root can remove other jobs for another user.
+Only root can remove jobs for another user.

 Starting a Server
 -----------------